puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

 To install a module from a release tarball, specify the path to the tarball instead of the module name.

-Make sure to use the `--ignore-dependencies` flag if you cannot currently reach the Puppet Forge or are installing modules that have not yet been published to the Forge.
+If you cannot connect to the Puppet Forge or are installing modules that have not yet been published to the Forge, use the `--ignore-dependencies` flag.
 This flag tells the Puppet module tool not to try to resolve dependencies by connecting to the Forge.
-Be aware that in this case, you must manually install any dependencies.
+In this case, you must manually install any dependencies.

 ``` bash
 sudo puppet module install ~/puppetlabs-apache-0.10.0.tar.gz --ignore-dependencies